 If you visit…

-A “call to worship” and the day’s scriptures, along with other prayers or readings that may follow, are printed in the bulletin so participants can easily follow along.
+A “call to worship” and the day’s scriptures, along with other prayers or readings that may follow, are online.

 The service is interspersed with music – both traditional hymns and contemporary songs.
 Sometimes instrumentalists take a turn.
 Occasionally we employ other arts: short bits of drama, video, visuals, puppetry and other unique elements.